×

 Plasticity

-Also known as neuroplasicity.
+Also known as neuroplasticity.
 The ability of the brain to change.
 After a stroke, pathways in the brain can change so that undamaged parts of the brain can take over the jobs of damaged areas.

 Plasticity is when your brain heals itself.